acs2405/LSysGen/README.md

 ```

 In this example, with an axiom `aaba`, the system would replace the first and last `a` characters by `a` (90% probability) or `b` (10% probability).
 The second 'a' would match the three rules, but only the third would be always applied, because the special weight `!` means that it must be always chosen.

 As you can see, any pair of ambiguous rules can bring non determinism to our l-system, even without explicit set of weights.
 Also, when two rules with `!` weight are available for some character, the first one will be always applied.

 For parametric l-systems, you can just add parameters to any character in the left or right.
 The char to be replaced can define its parameters' names and even define a condition (optional).
-The right side can specify arguments for its characters, referencing (or not) the left side parameters.
+The right side can specify arguments for its characters.
 For example:

 ```
 a(x, y) -> b(x, y-1)
 b(x, y | y >= 0) -> a(x+1, y)c(y)
 ```

+Expressions in the right side or condition can use parameters of that rule, global constants and a special variable `i` that equals the number of the current iterations (`0` in axiom, `1` in first iteration, `2` in second, etc.)

 Any character in the left and right contexts can also define their parameter names and their conditions.
 Char's condition can reference both context sides' params, but contexts' conditions can only reference char's params and params defined before them.
 The right side of the rule can reference all the params defined in the left side of the rule.
 For example: